FAQ with Keri Suffolk

 The time one pair of pointe shoes can be worn before they die varies from dancer to dancer.
 Factors to consider are the type of training the dancer receives, the amount of time the dancer rehearses, the skill level of the dancer, and the amount of time the dancer spends in center versus at the barre.
-In general, pointe shoes last around 8 hours of center work.
 If the dancer is “sitting” in the shoe or is not able to pull up from their core, the shoes will last a shorter amount of time.
 If the dancer is rehearsing a challenging piece with many hops or jumps, the shoes will last a shorter amount of time.
 If the class is structured to spend most of time at the barre and the last 10-15 minutes of class en pointe, the shoes will last a significant amount of time longer.

 Why darn your pointe shoes?

 Many dancers feel darning the platform with a chain stitch allows:

 More stability from having a larger platform area.

 Many dancers use darning as a means to customize their shoes: